-UK’s Johnson upbeat on EU trade deal before key talks
+UK, EU leaders urge intensified talks on elusive trade deal

-LONDON (AP) — British Prime Minister Boris Johnson said Saturday that “there’s a good deal to be done” with the European Union on post-Brexit trade, as he prepared for crunch talks with the head of the bloc’s executive arm.
+LONDON (AP) — The prime minister of Britain and the chief of the European Union told their chief negotiators Saturday to get back together and push “intensively” to strike a post-Brexit trade deal before time runs out in a matter of weeks.

-He and European Commission President Ursula von der Leyen will try to break an impasse in negotiations during a videoconference later Saturday.
+Prime Minister Boris Johnson and European Commission President Ursula von der Leyen held a video call in a bid to overcome a stubborn roadblock in the trade negotiations.

+In a joint statement, the two said that “progress had been made in recent weeks but that significant gaps remained, notably but not only in the areas of fisheries, the level playing field, and governance.”

+The statement said they instructed their chief negotiators to work intensively to try to bridge those gaps.

 Britain left the EU politically in January after more than 45 years of membership, but remains economically tied to the bloc until a Brexit transition period ends on Dec.
 31.